CS 690: Trustworthy and Responsible AI

 Late Policy

-Each assignment includes one late day (24 hours) that may be used without penalty.
+Each assignment includes two late days (24 hours) that may be used without penalty.
 Late days do not accumulate across assignmentsβ€”unused late days expire.
 Assignments submitted beyond the allowed late day will not be accepted unless prior arrangements are made due to documented emergencies.

 Nondiscrimination Policy